Unified equation for massless spin fields and new definitions of key spin coefficients: Verification of the new spin coefficient definitions and the explicit unified equation

-It is widely recognized that the most critical step in studying perturbations on a gravitational background is to derive the dynamical equations for the particles.
-In this section, we apply the newly defined spin coefficients and the unified equation to general spherically symmetric spacetimes, general Vaidya-type spacetimes, the Pleba$\acute{n}$ski-Demia$\acute{n}$ski metric, the complete family of black hole-like spacetimes, and the Kerr-Newman-de Sitter spacetime.
-These spacetimes are all Petrov type D and encompass virtually all known type-D black hole spacetimes.
-The objectives of this section are twofold: first, to validate the correctness of the new spin coefficient definition; second, to present the explicit forms of the unified equation in these spacetimes.
+In Section 3.1, we demonstrate the validity of the newly defined spin coefficients in type-D vacuum spacetimes (with or without a cosmological constant).
+In this section, we prove the validity of Eq.
+(3.1) and present the explicit forms of the unified equation for several important black hole families.
+These include general spherically symmetric spacetimes, general Vaidya-type spacetimes, the Pleba$\acute{n}$ski-Demia$\acute{n}$ski metric, the complete family of black hole-like spacetimes, and the Kerr-Newman-de Sitter spacetime.
+All of these spacetimes are of Petrov type D and may contain electromagnetic fields, pure radiation, dust, perfect fluids, or other forms of matter.